-I. Scope of this Policy 2
+I. Scope of this Policy 1

 II.
 Definitions 2

 III.
 Prohibited Acts 9

 IV.
 Non-discrimination 10

 V. Student's Bill of Rights 10

 VI.
-Procedure for Responding to a Sexual Offense 12
+Procedure for Responding to a Sexual Offense 11

 VII.
-Policy for Alcohol and/or Drug Use Amnesty for Students 24
+Policy for Alcohol and/or Drug Use Amnesty for Students 11

 VIII.
+Immediate Consequences Following a Report of a Sexual Offense 11

 IX.
-Immediate Consequences Following a Report of a Sexual Offense Investigation and Disciplinary Procedures for Sexual Offense Cases Handled Outside of the Title IV Original of Procedure 24
+Investigation and Disciplinary Procedures for Sexual Offense Cases Handled Outside of the Title IX Grievance Procedure 13

-X 7 Outside of the Title IX Grievance Procedure 26

-Χ. Notation on Student Transcripts for Crimes of Violence 32
+Χ. Notation on Student Transcripts for Crimes of Violence 20

 XI.
-Prohibition of Retaliation 32
+Prohibition of Retaliation 20

 XII.
-Education and Training for Students and Employees 33
+Education and Training for Students and Employees 21

 XIII.
-Public Awareness and Advocacy Events 37
+Public Awareness and Advocacy Events 24

 XIV.
-Sexual Offender Registry 37
+Sexual Offender Registry 25

 XV.
-Memoranda of Understanding 38
+Memoranda of Understanding 25

 XVI.
-Climate Surveys 38
+Climate Surveys 26

 XVII.
-Annual Reporting 39
+Annual Reporting 26

+APPE NDIX A - Procedure for Responding to a Sexual Assault, Relationship Violence, and Stalking 29